 Mark Hunter ( Sales Innovation & Leadership Keynote Speaker) The Sales Hunter

 Believe in yourself and fully appreciate what you're doing.
-You're helping them a client see and achieve what he didn't think possible.
+You're helping a client see and achieve what he didn't think was possible.
 Sales is leadership, and leadership is sales.

-The most effective way to close a sale is to simply ask the customer for the order using the “assumptive close.”
+The most effective way to close a sale is to ask for the order using the “assumptive close.”
 Ask, “Would it work best to have it delivered on the 16th or the 21st?”
 It’s important that you display confidence by using a strong voice and good eye contact.
-Then be silent and wait for your customer to respond.
+Then be silent and wait for your customer to respond.←Tweet This